shivannis/xandr-docs-public/xandr-docs/articles/invest/create-an-impression-tracker.md

 ---
-title : Microsoft Invest - Create an Impression Tracker description : Learn how Impression trackers are used to track user impressions on creatives served by off-platform (non-Xandr) ad servers.
+title: Microsoft Invest - Create an Impression Tracker
+description: Learn how Impression trackers are used to track user impressions on creatives served by off-platform (non-Xandr) ad servers. ms.date: 10/28/2023
 ---